Jiro Yoshihara: Gutai Art Association, 1955–1972

 Over the next 18 years, Gutai semi-regularly organized Gutai Art Exhibitions and other art exhibitions under Yoshihara's leadership, including unconventional formats of outdoor exhibitions and onstage presentations.
 Adapting to these unconventional formats, the Gutai members, including Yoshihara himself, explored radically experimental methods of production and presentation, involving performative, ephemeral, and interactive elements.
 For Gutai's outdoor exhibitions and onstage presentations, Yoshihara contributed several interactive works and installations.
 Although the group was based on an egalitarian structure, Yoshihara was its de facto leader and spokesperson: he wrote the group's “Gutai Art Manifesto” in 1956 in response to the hype on Informel painting in Japan—and made final decisions on its projects, the works to be included in Gutai's exhibitions, and how they were presented.
 In his teaching, Yoshihara would refer to sources from his extensive library of around 6,500 art-related publications that he had collected over the years and included numerous foreign-language art catalogues and magazines.
 Yet, although his judgments were based on his profound and extensive theoretical knowledge on art, while eschewing overly intellectual and explicatory wordy approaches to art.
-Yoshihara's guidance often merely consisted of an “yes” or “no” when works were presented to him.
-He also urged his members to never imitate other artists and to always "create what has never been done before.”
+Yoshihara's guidance often merely consisted of a "yes" or "no" when works were presented to him.
+He also urged his members to never imitate other artists and to always "create what has never been done before".